thebearingedge/mini-core/README.md

 ## Dependency Resolution

 `miniCore` offers basic dependency resolution.
 This allows individual assets to be written in a testable manner.
-The below `Friends` repository is extremely easy to test as its dependency on `ajax` and `logger` is explicit.
+The below `Friends` repository is plain,  decoupled, and easy to test.
 ```javascript
 // Friends.js
 class Friends {